All Episodes

 There might have been some local pretenders and so forth, but that's all I'm asking.

-I mean, I could interpret it that yeah, he was just saying, pay your fair tax and get the hell out of Dodge.
+Yeah, he was just saying, pay your fair tax and get the hell out of Dodge.

 But this is why I'm asking the question, because it's being interpreted today.

-You know, the the left, I I find this fascinating.
+The left, I find this fascinating.

-The left, which does not hold any really great love for the Catholic church or organized religion at all, is now all of a sudden trying to portray themselves as Christ-like.
+The left, which does not hold any really great love for the Catholic Church or organized religion at all, is now all of a sudden trying to portray themselves as Christ-like.

 No, no, no.